nevil-brownlee/rfc_draw/README.md

 ### Getting started:

-rfc-draw is written in python3, it uses the GPL v3.0 license, and uses the following python modules:
+RFC-Draw is written in python3, it's license is GPL v3.0, it uses the following python modules:
-&emsp; os. path, re, math, sys, time, datetime, threading, tkinter, playsound &emsp; termios (for POSIX) or msvcrt (for Windows)
-You can install these using pip (latest version),
+&emsp; os. path, re, math, sys, time, datetime, threading, tkinter, playsound &emsp; termios (for POSIX) or msvcrt (for Windows) RFC-Draw wil install all these fpr you on startup, or You can install them using pip (latest version),
-&emsp; e.g. pip3 install tkinter
+&emsp; e.g. pip3 install path

 Install rfc-draw in a new folder, e.g. ~/rfc-draw.
 In a terminal window, in your new folder, enter